-We help clients plan interactive entertainment strategies and form ventures to profit from their games including leveraging original game intellectual property as well as film and television properties, characters and associated patents, trademarks, copyrights, and publicity rights.
+We help clients plan interactive entertainment strategies and form ventures to profit from their video games including leveraging original video game intellectual property as well as film and television properties, characters and associated patents, trademarks, copyrights, and publicity rights.

-We negotiate and draft the full range of interactive entertainment agreements – including game development, software, service, employment, corporate, sponsorship, and end user license agreements.
+We negotiate and draft the full range of interactive entertainment agreements – including video game development, software, service, employment, corporate, sponsorship, and end user license agreements.

 Manage Intellectual Property